 Why should I pursue a graduate degree?

 Earning a graduate degree has many benefits.
-Here are six potential reasons to earn a Master of Arts in Applied Geography at the University of Colorado Colorado Springs:
+Here are seven potential reasons to earn a Master of Arts in Applied Geography at the University of Colorado Colorado Springs:

 - Personal growth